1 Introduction to Educational Research and R

 Any research is driven by questions.
 (CC by SA https://soco-st.com/11103)

-Any research is driven by questions, and framing good questions is equally important as the answers.
+Any research is driven by questions, and framing good questions is equally important, perhaps more important, as the answers.
 Many scientific advances happened because certain questions were asked and answered.
-Framing the research question is the first step towards research.
+Framing a good research question is the first step towards research.
 Consider how the question ‘What is the structure of DNA?’ led to the discovery of the double helix, or ‘How do vaccines work?’ revolutionized public health.
-These questions may arise from some gap in our understanding or knowledge or some curiosity.
-For example, a researcher might ask does using mother tongue as the medium of instruction improve comprehension in early grades?
+The research questions may arise from some gap in our understanding of natural world or some curiosity.
+For example, a researcher might ask ‘Does using mother tongue as the medium of instruction improve comprehension in early grades?’
 We then seek to answer these questions by collecting data, and then analysing the data.
-Continuing the above example, one might collect assessment scores, interview the teachers, or carry out classroom observations from classrooms using different languages.

 The research cycle.
 At each step we are making certain assumptions that we may not be fully aware of.
 We start with questions and end up with more questions!

 In this work, we are assuming the position of realism, which holds a view that there is a reality independent of our perceptions.
 The understanding of this reality is always mediated by theories, perspectives and contexts in which we are working.
 Thus the research cycle is a cycle of approximation, aspiring for verisimilitude though never quite reaching it.
-Thus all knowledge obtained through the research cycle is tentative knowledge that we can best assert to from the data that we have.
-History of science is full of such examples where what was assumed to be true (by scientific consensus of the time) was later shown to be wrong.
-Classic examples include the shift from the geocentric to the heliocentric model of the solar system, or the earlier belief in phlogiston theory before the understanding of oxidation.
-Thus, in realism the emphasis is on the the idea that knowledge evolves through successive cycles of observation, interpretation, and refinement.
+Accordingly, all knowledge obtained through the research cycle is tentative knowledge that we can best assert to from the data that we have.

 In educational context, the cyclic view of research closely aligns with the philosophy of pragmatism as developed by John Dewey and Charles Sanders Peirce.
 Pragmatism treats inquiry as a problem-solving process, where ideas are tested and revised in practice.
 This inquiry is an iterative and reflective process informed by experience.
-The knowledge inquiry generates is not static, it continuously evolves with new understandings and changing contexts.
-For example, early educational theories often focused solely observable outcomes discounting any non-observable mental structures, but as our understanding of cognitive science evolved, more nuanced theories positing mental structures as being key to learning emerged.

 Also inherent in both the positions above is the assumption that by studying the real (observing/experimenting) world we can understand it.
 This forms the basis of all our research.
 We will return to these issues several times later with context of interpreting our analysis of data, methodologies and inferring actionable outcomes.